kateolmstead/unity-sdk/README.md

 ### Level Complete Placement

-In the following example, we wish to generate third-party revenue from players unlikely to monetize by showing them a segmented message after completing a level or challenge:
+In the following example, we wish to generate third-party revenue from users unlikely to monetize by showing them a segmented message after completing a level or challenge:

 <table>
     <thead>